 From a young age, we are taught to put emphasis on our teeth.
-Although we may never learn why we begin to inherently follow strict dental care routines, what we know is that we base our judgments of strangers on the quality of their teeth.
-As shallow as it may seem, this is how the world works.
-However, it might be a shocker for most to learn that our obsession with perfect teeth is a lot deeper than we assume.
+Although we may never learn why we begin to inherently follow strict dental care routines.
+In addition, we begin to base our judgments of strangers on the quality of their teeth.
+As absurd as it may seem, this is how the world works.
+In truth, however, obsession with perfect teeth is a lot deeper than we assume.

 So, why are we obsessed with perfect teeth?

 1- They convey our physical health

 Our teeth let more about our physical health than we would like it to.
 Everything from nutrition to disease both mental and physical is enclosed behind your lips.
 When following a poor diet, our teeth will not have sufficient nutrients to remain intact.
 As a result, they fall.
 Teeth that fall in adulthood are usually a sign of disease and weakness.
 Given this link between gaps and health, we are automatically put off by the look.
 Attractiveness, in terms of science, is a healthy partner with exquisite genes to pass on to future generations.
 Hence, why a poor set of teeth, puts people off.

 According to a study, gum disease and tooth decay, in both men and women, affects their fertility.
 In men gum disease and tooth decay lead to poor semen health.
 Whereas in women, poor dental hygiene can lower the chances of conception.